AnantharamanLab/UKPeatlandViruses/README.md

 Soil samples, their associated environmental parameters, and metadata were originally obtained and sequenced by [Pallier et al. (2025)](https://doi.org/10.1101/2025.08.01.668219).

+All required software packages, their versions, and dependencies are noted in each notebook listed in the table of contents, below.

 # Repository Organization
 `Scripts` contains python and shell scripts used to conduct the analyses and run the tools mentioned in the [bioinformatic workflow](https://github.com/AnantharamanLab/UKPeatlandViruses/blob/main/workflow.ipynb).